crunchwrap89/map-data-driven-styling/README.md

-# New Vue 3 Map Application
+# Vue 3 Map Application - Data Driven Styling Demo

 Demo of google maps new data-driven styling which is currently running in the beta channel.
 App runs on Vue, Vite, Typescript, Pinia, PostCSS Plugins, @googlemaps/js-api-loader.